 Ports are the locations where the handoff between the water and land must take place carefully.
 The amount of cargo a port handles and its size both affect its economic impact.
 As a result, our ranking of the ten largest ports in North America should be viewed as a list of some of the country’s most important economic hubs.

-Top 10 Major Sea Ports in USA
+Top 10 Major Sea Ports in the USA

 Both the American Association of Port Authorities and the Bureau of Transportation Statistics are the original sources of this information.
 The most recent report was, regrettably, released in 2019.
 A report could be released in 2022.
 If and when it occurs, we’ll add the new details to this list.
 In the interim, we’ll list the most recent information.
-Take a look at this US seaport list with the names of the biggest seaports in USA.
+Take a look at this US seaport list with the names of the biggest seaports in the USA.